Advertisement

 Become a paid member to listen to this article

 In 2014, Carnegie Hall completed an impressive (though initially controversial) renovation to the tune of $230 million.
-This transformation converted the beloved artist studios, home to the likes of Bill Cunningham, Marlon Brando and Leonard Bernstein, into education facilities for Carnegie Hall.
-Yesterday, we had the opportunity to take a tour of the new rooftop garden, studios and offices with the Design Trust for Public Space.
+This transformation converted the beloved artist studios, (where those entertainment icons lived), into education facilities.
+Untapped New York had the opportunity to tour the rooftop garden, studios, and offices with the Design Trust for Public Space when those spaces opened.
 Carnegie Hall director of administration, Richard Malenka, took us through the history of the famed music hall, imparting many secrets and other gems of information we never knew about before.
 Here are 10 forgotten facts about Carnegie Hall:

 10. Carnegie Hall’s For-Profit Origins Impacted its Architecture